 Fulbright U.S.-ASEAN Visiting Scholar proposals should be carefully developed projects that will deepen the applicant’s understanding of one or more aspects of the U.S.–ASEAN relationship.
 While it is expected that the majority of time will be spent in research, grantees are also encouraged to expand and develop their network of professional contacts so that professional relationships established during the grantee’s time in the United States can be sustained after the formal grant period has ended.
 In addition, grantees will be expected to seek opportunities to provide an ASEAN perspective during their time in the United States through guest lectures, seminars, or participation in academic or professional conferences.
 All applicants are urged to establish a likely affiliation with a U.S. institution, including universities, think tanks, and research institutes, in advance of submitting their formal applications.
 Letters of invitation will enable program organizers to finalize suitable affiliations.

 Each Fulbright U.S.–ASEAN Visiting Scholar candidate will be required to submit an online application via the online management system administered by the Institute of International Education/Council for International Exchange of Scholars (IIE/CIES).
-Once the applications have been submitted, the U.S. Embassy’s Public Affairs Section (PAS) will review and nominate candidates to be sent to the U.S. Mission to ASEAN.
+Once the applications have been submitted, the U.S. Embassy’s Public Affairs Section (PAS) will review and nominate candidates to the U.S. Mission to ASEAN.
 Finalist applications from the regional competition will then be forwarded electronically for review by the U.S. Department of State’s Bureau of Education and Cultural Affairs (ECA) and approval by the Fulbright Foreign Scholarship Board (FFSB).

 Application package includes: